itspangler/geospatial-humanities-s2024/week/11_analysis-iii/lab/archaeology.md

 During this lab, you'll test a variety of **spatial statistical tools** including:

 * Spatial hypotheses
-* Nearest neighbor analysis
+* Nearest neighbor index
 * Clustering
 * p- and z-values
-* Spatial interpolation
+* Kernel density
+* Raster to polygon conversion
+* Hot spot analysis
 * Spatial autocorrelation

 These tools help you move from basic "where" questions to analytical "why" questions.